Privacy Policy

 Cookies.
 As mentioned in Section 2 above, Enboarder and its partners use cookies or similar technologies (such as web beacons or pixels) to analyze trends, administer the website, track users’ movements around the website, and to gather demographic information about our user base as a whole.
 To find out more about how we use cookies on our Website and how to manage your cookie preferences please see our Cookie Policy available here.

-As mentioned above, as our Client, we may, from time to time, send direct marketing communications to you about our activities and services and other material that we consider you would find interesting or useful.
+We may send direct marketing communications to our existing and prospective Clients about our activities and services and other material that we think you would find interesting or useful.
 If you do not wish to receive such direct marketing communications, you can always opt out.
 If you are receiving email communications from us, there will be a mechanism to opt out contained in each of those emails.
 To stop receiving other communications from us, you can contact us via any of the channels listed below.

 If you choose to opt out of all direct marketing communications, please note that Enboarder may still contact you and your employees for other reasonable purposes, including information that Enboarder is legally required to send, notifications of changes to Enboarder services or policies and information regarding the use, rights, benefits or obligations of users of our services.